When you embed a HubSpot form on your external page, you may notice that the form does not appear in the right location.

-Scenario #1: One form instance moves location on an External Page
+One form instance changes location

-Please ensure that a comma is added right after the formId line so that the embed code is properly formatted.
+Ensure that a comma is added right after the formId line so that the embed code is properly formatted.
 There should be a comma on every line where there is a parameter in the embed code, except for the final parameter.

-Sometimes, you may be embedding the same HubSpot form twice on an external, non-HubSpot page, and you may find that the two instances of the form may appear side by side or one may have moved from its intended location.
-This is caused by the Form's embed code being placed in the same HTML <div> tag on the page.
-Please be aware that this behavior may not present itself immediately after embedding a HubSpot Form on your external page.
+Sometimes, you may be embedding the same HubSpot form twice on an external page and the two instances of the form appear side by side or in the wrong location.
+This is caused by the form's embed code being placed in the same HTML <div> tag on the page.
+Please be aware that this behavior may not present itself immediately after embedding a HubSpot form on your external page.

 In order to correct this, add the formInstanceId to the embed code, as shown below.
 Each instance of the form on a page will need a unique formInstanceId.
 We recommend that you number each form as it is added to the page (e.g. start with '1', then '2', etc.).
 Also, please ensure that a comma is added right after the formId line.

 In addition to adding the formInstanceId attribute when you have the same form embedded multiple times on a page, you can also add the target attribute (outlined in the section above) to specify the <div> in which you'd like your embedded form to be located.

 For more information about customizing a form's embed code, review our HubSpot developers documentation.